 'Low-height' pylons alongside Wolds proposed in changes to National Grid Upgrade as new consultation begins

-'Low-height' pylons alongside Lincolnshire Wolds proposed in changes to National Grid Upgrade

-National Grid is proposing a £2billion plan to build a 140-km high voltage electricity transmission line from Grimsby to Walpole which, we are told, is essential to increase the capability of Britain’s electricity transmission network in Lincolnshire, Cambridgeshire and West Norfolk.
+National Grid is proposing a £2billion plan to build a 140-km high voltage electricity transmission line - Grimsby to Walpole - which, we are told, is essential to increase the capability of Britain’s electricity transmission network in Lincolnshire, Cambridgeshire and West Norfolk.

 Grimsby to Walpole is one of five new electricity transmission projects being proposed in Lincolnshire.
 Three are mainly offshore projects and two, Grimsby to Walpole and Weston Marsh to East Leicestershire are overhead line projects.